Stay current with our latest news.

 Teen Tech Day is another 365 Connect favorite.
 It is a one-day interactive education conference to emphasize math, science, and engineering as tools to enable teens to use technology anywhere whether it's as a hobby or a career.
 There are other events from meetups and startup events to hackathons.
 365 Connect continues to do its part to build the technology community and inspire the city's youth, including handing out logo embossed sunglasses to symbolize how bright the future is in the tech industry.

 ”As a home-grown company, we want to lead by example and not only support, but foster the next generation of innovators,” Kirby said.
 “Our focus is technology-driven educational programs as they strengthen our community by providing the future generation with an opportunity to enter the high-paying tech job market.
 As part of the ‘New Guards,’ we are here to change the playing field, making it fair and accessible to all.
 Katrina is behind us, the business landscape has changed, and as I tell our next generation of innovators, ‘Your future is so bright, you have to wear shades!’”

-ABOUT 365 CONNECT: 365 Connect is a leading provider of award-winning digital marketing, leasing, and resident service platforms for the multifamily housing industry.
-Founded in 2003 with an unwavering commitment to transforming the rental real estate market, 365 Connect delivers a fully-integrated suite of comprehensive technology solutions, 365 Connect empowers property managers to accelerate conversions, simplify transactions, and elevate services.
-365 Connect allows its clients infinite expansion, robust integrations, and the ability to revolutionize user experiences.
-Explore: www.365connect.com
+ABOUT 365 CONNECT: 365 Connect is the leading provider of award-winning marketing, leasing, and resident service platforms for the multifamily housing industry.
+Founded in 2003 with an unwavering commitment to delivering an integrated suite of comprehensive technology solutions, 365 Connect empowers property managers to accelerate conversions, simplify transactions, and elevate services.
+Learn how 365 Connect is leveraging its legacy of continuous innovation to solve tomorrow’s challenges today at 365connect.com